DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: Related Work

-To overcome this problem, several recent works have proposed to accelerate NAS in a \emph{one-shot} setting, which has demonstrated the possibility to find the optimal network architecture within a few GPU days.
-In this one-shot architecture search, each architecture in the search space is considered as a sub-graph sampled from a super-graph, and the search process can be accelerated by parameter sharing \cite{pham2018efficient}.
-Liu \emph{et al.} \cite{liu2018darts} jointly optimized the weights within two nodes with the hyper-parameters under continuous relaxation.
+To overcome this problem, several recent works have been proposed to accelerate NAS in a \emph{one-shot} setting, which can find the optimal network architecture within a few GPU days.
+In this one-shot architecture search, each architecture in the search space is considered as a sub-graph sampled from a super-graph, and the search process can be accelerated by parameter sharing \citep{pham2018efficient}. \citep{liu2018darts} jointly optimized the weights within two nodes with the hyper-parameters under continuous relaxation.
 Both the weights in the graph and the hyper-parameters are updated via standard gradient descent.
-However, the method in \cite{liu2018darts} still suffers from large GPU memory footprints, and the search complexity is still not applicable to real-world applications.
-To this end, Cai \emph{et al.} \cite{cai2018proxylessnas} adopte the differentiable framework and proposed to search architectures without any proxy.
-However, the method still keeps the same search algorithms as the previous work \cite{liu2018darts}.
+However, the method in \citep{liu2018darts} still suffers from large GPU memory footprints, and the search complexity is still not applicable to many resource-limited scenarios.
+To this end, \citep{cai2018proxylessnas} adopted the differentiable framework and proposed to search architectures without any proxy.
+However, this method is still in the same line as \citep{liu2018darts}.

-Different from the previous methods, we consider NAS in another way: The operation selection is considered as a sample from a dynamic categorical distribution.
-Thus the optimal architecture can be obtained through distribution pruning, which achieves an extreme efficiency as quantized in Sec.\ref{sec:experiment}.
+Compared to the existing schemes mentioned above, the proposed DDPNAS merits in several aspects, as itemized in Tab.~\ref{tab:merit}.
+We first formulate NAS in an entirely new way, where the operation selection is considered as a sample from a dynamic categorical distribution.
+And the optimal distribution can be obtained through a progressively pruning.
+After that, we can obtain the optimal architecture under arbitrary constraints by the proposed efficient network generation, which is extremely efficient, generalizing to different search spaces and constraints/devices.